JakobKjellberg02/JakobKjellberg02/README.md

  - Studying MSc in Computer Science and Engineering at the Technical University of Denmark 🇩🇰

- If you're interested in my cool ideas, blogs, thoughts, and more, check out:
+ If you're interested in my cool ideas, blogs, thoughts, and more, check out my website:
 [jakobkjellberg02.github.io](https://jakobkjellberg02.github.io/)

 Or use the following curl command: (**Recommended**)